MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/customize-card.md

 ms.topic: article
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 10/30/2016
+ms.date: 03/18/2018
-ms.author: sharik
+ms.author: anneta

 ---
-# Customize a card in Microsoft PowerApps
+# Customize a card in PowerApps
 Perform basic customization (without unlocking a card) by, for example, changing its control.
 Perform advanced customization by unlocking the card and, for example, adding a control that isn't available for that card by default.

 For an overview, see [Understand data cards](working-with-cards.md).